necccc/nec.is/source/_posts/20180110-this-month-Ive-learned.md

 - the Adjacent is the width of the header, which is always the viewport width
 - the Opposite will be the skewed height of the header

-Refresh your trigonometry, it can be really useful // todo
+[Refresh your knowledge on trigonometry](https://www.mathsisfun.com/algebra/trigonometry.html), it can be really useful in usecases like mine!

 Using `requestAnimationFrame` on scrolling I can calculate the height of the Opposite value until a maximum pixels, and during this calculation I can set the skew angle, so as the visitor scrolls down, it starts to skew the header or the footer.